 Pinched nerves can cause severe pain and unpleasant sensations, as well as a loss of function.
 Without prompt treatment, these symptoms could turn into a chronic problem.
-The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, has many years of experience with a range of physical therapies that effectively relieve pressure and pain caused by pinched nerves.
+The expert team at Reddy Care Physical & Occupational Therapy in Farmingdale, Great Neck, and Queens, New York, has many years of experience with a range of physical therapies that effectively relieve pressure and pain caused by pinched nerves.
 Call the office today to find out more or book an appointment online.

 Pinched nerves are a problem caused by pressure or compression of the nerves from nearby bone, cartilage, muscles, or tendons.
 Pinched nerves cause varying symptoms depending on the type of nerve affected, but may include:

 The symptoms of pinched nerves are often worse during sleep.

 Pinched nerves can develop after an accident or sports injury, because of repetitive stress or obesity, or as a result of a degenerative disease like arthritis.